ExpectationsManaged/STRaitRazorOnline/README.md

 1)	Download or clone the repository.
 2)	Unzip the STRaitRazorOnline.zip file.

+	a.
+Linux users: rename str8rzr_linux to str8rzr
+	b.	macOS users: rename str8rzr_osX to str8rzr

-3)	If you don’t have R installed, install R from your mirror of choice https://www.r-project.org/
+4)	If you don’t have R installed, install R from your mirror of choice https://www.r-project.org/
-4)	If you don’t have RStudio installed, install RStudio Desktop from https://rstudio.com/products/rstudio/download/#download
+5)	If you don’t have RStudio installed, install RStudio Desktop from https://rstudio.com/products/rstudio/download/#download
-5)	Once you have R and RStudio installed, a few packages need to be installed.
+6)	Once you have R and RStudio installed, a few packages need to be installed.
     #tidyverse; Biostrings; shinydashboard; rhandsontable; tcltk; plotly; stringi; data.table
     a.
 Note: These packages are Imports not Suggests.
 So, make sure you get them all. 😊
 6)	Once all the packages are installed, open ‘app_standalone.R’ script from the same directory.